-Having done a science degree at Cambridge University, I decide that I wanted a role that was quite analytical.
-I therefore applied for a strategic analytics role in Barclaycard for my first rotation on the graduate scheme.
+Having done a science degree at Cambridge University, I decided that I wanted a role that was quite analytical.
+I, therefore, applied for a strategic analytics role in Barclaycard for my first rotation on the graduate scheme.
 I am really enjoying doing analytics as I am a logical person who enjoys problem solving.
 I am also enjoying working for Barclays, as it gives me the opportunity to get involved with disability networks and support groups alongside my day job.

 How do you manage your disability at work?

 I am visually impaired and suffer with a condition that has caused the loss of my central vision.
 I am therefore unable to read normal sized print, recognise people or read signs.
 To manage my disability in the workplace I have a 27″ screen on a monitor arm which allows me to see my display zoomed in and bring my screen closer when required.
 I also have large print stickers on my keyboard which assists with typing.
 In terms of not being able to read signs, I often require assistance when finding new places or meeting rooms in the building.

 How has your employer helped you to do well at your workplace?

 Barclays has helped me to do well at work by providing me with the equipment that I require.

 I was also given the opportunity to tell my wider team about my disability and how it affects me.
 I found this incredibly valuable.